alpacahq/alpaca-trade-api-python/README.md

 The Alpaca API requires API key ID and secret key, which you can obtain from the web console after you sign in.
-You can pass `key_id` and `secret_key` to the initializers of `REST` or `StreamConn` as arguments, or set up environment variables as outlined below.
+You can pass `key_id` and `secret_key` to the initializers of `REST` or `Stream` as arguments, or set up environment variables as outlined below.

 ### REST